Eddie Rosario Preview, Player Props: Braves vs. Cubs

 Eddie Rosario At The Plate

-- Rosario has driven in a run in 38 games this year (27.9%), including 20 games with more than one RBI (14.7%).
-He has also driven home three or more of his team's runs in nine contests.
+- In 27.7% of his games this season, Rosario has had at least one RBI.
+He's picked up more than one in 14.6% and driven in three or more of his team's runs in nine contests.

-- In 50 of 136 games this season, he has scored, and 10 of those games included multiple runs.
+- He has scored in 36.5% of his games this season, with more than one run scored in 7.3%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.